Thank you for giving us your time

 Do you need an internship for school or to gain more experience?
 Hope & Healing has a thriving internship program which can provide you with a variety of experiences.
 As an intern, you can elect to focus on case management, court advocacy, outreach and advancement, grants, child advocacy and much more.
 We constantly accept applications so if you are interested please let us know!

 Internships are available in our Therapy Program for Master’s level students getting their degree in Social Work or Mental Health Counseling from accredited universities.
 We have independently licensed staff that can supervise you for 1-2 semesters of field placement based on your needs.
 Internships in the Therapy Program will provide you with a well-rounded clinical experience through training, observations, and maintaining a caseload of individual, family, and group therapy clients.
-Please e-mail MeganV@scmcbws.org, Hope and Healing Volunteer and Outreach Advocate for more information.
+Please e-mail MeganV@hope-healing.org, Assistant Director of RCC for more information.

 Our 40-hour volunteer training is accredited through the National Advocate Credentialing Program.
 At the end of each training, trainees receive a certificate and the option to apply to be a credentialed advocate.
 For more information please visit www.thenacp.org